wimrijnders/V3DLib/Doc/BuildInstructions.md

     > make clean                    # Remove all binaries and intermediate files.
                                     # This does *not* clean up external libraries.

-The following scripts are also of importance:
+The following scripts are also significant:

     > script/install.sh            # Clone, update and rebuild external libraries.
                                    # Run this on first build or when an external library changes